Placement Testing and Developmental Course Work

 Since developmental courses provide the foundation for subsequent courses, including those in the student’s major, it is particularly important for both full- and part-time students to successfully complete those courses during their first semester.

-- When placement testing indicates deficiencies in English, math, and/or reading, the needed developmental courses are to be scheduled in the student's first semester, unless the school dean approves a delay.
+- When placement testing indicates deficiencies in one or two discipline areas (English, math, and/or reading), the needed developmental courses are to be scheduled in the student's first semester, unless the school dean approves a delay.

 - If multiple developmental courses are required within the same discipline, they must be scheduled in consecutive semesters until all are complete, unless the school dean approves a delay.